MaibornWolff/codecharta/gh-pages/_docs/04-04-scmlogparser.md

 title: "SCM Log Parser"
 ---

-# SCMLogParser

-Generates visualisation data from repository (Git or SVN) logs.
+The SCM-Log-Parser generates visualisation data from repository (Git or SVN) logs.
 It supports the following metrics per file:

 | Metric                 | Description                                                                           |
 | ---------------------- | ------------------------------------------------------------------------------------- |